mubashirhassanpk/subscription-tracker-app/chrome-extension/README.md

-# Subscription Tracker Chrome Extension
+# SubTracker Chrome Extension

-A Chrome extension that synchronizes with your Subscription Tracker web application to manage subscriptions directly from your browser.
+A Chrome extension that synchronizes with your SubTracker web application to manage subscriptions directly from your browser.

 ## Features